surprisetalk/writings/projects/How Things Work.md

 Consider breaking everything up into questions and answers, so that students can use it for self-study by covering up the answers, e.g. "What is biology?
 The study of chemical replicators."

+For each section, I think we should break it down into:
+- Theory: what mental models do you use to inspect the phenomenon? (e.g. biology is chemical replicators)
+- Practice: what is it like in the real world? (e.g. bilateral symmetry)
+- Tools: how do you investigate? (e.g. populaton statistics)

 # Philosophy